NeilSWells/iolairPanelMeter/README.md

 # IolairPanelMeter
-Voltmeter and ammeter design that fits inside a Chi Tai case
+Voltmeter and ammeter design that fits inside a Chi Tai case.
+As used on Nordhavn boats.